greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_EXTENSION.html.md

 :   The name of the target data type of the cast.

 argmode
 :   The mode of a function or aggregate argument: `IN`, `OUT`, `INOUT`, or `VARIADIC`.
-The default is `IN`.

-    The command ignores the `OUT` arguments.
-Only the input arguments are required to determine the function identity.
-It is sufficient to list the `IN`, `INOUT`, and `VARIADIC` arguments.
+If omitted, the default is `IN`.
+Note that `ALTER EXTENSION` does not actually pay any attention to `OUT` arguments, since only the input arguments are needed to determine the function's identity.
+So it is sufficient to list the `IN`, `INOUT`, and `VARIADIC` arguments.

 argname
 :   The name of a function or aggregate argument.

-    The command ignores argument names, since only the argument data types are required to determine the function identity.
+Note that `ALTER EXTENSION` does not actually pay any attention to argument names, since only the argument data types are needed to determine the function's identity.

 argtype
-:   The data type of a function or aggregate argument.
+:   The data type of a function, procedure, or aggregate argument.

 left\_type
 right\_type